Sultans of String: History

 In 2013 band leader Chris McKhool was presented with a Queen's Diamond Jubilee Medal for his work in supporting community and music education programs for at-risk youth, and raising awareness of social and environmental issues through music.

 Also in 2013 the band released their fourth album, Symphony!
 One of the tracks, “Monti’s Revenge”, won the ISC International Songwriting Competition and was named a Song of the Heart winner by Folk Music Ontario.
 The band was also named Festivals & Events Performer of the Year and nominated for a SiriusXM Canadian Indie Award.
 In 2014 the band was named World Group of the Year at the SIRIUSXM Independent Music Awards.
 Their song "Josie" was named Instrumental Song of the Year at the 2014 Independent Music Awards, and McKhool and Rebecca Pellett were given the Vox Pop Award for production of Symphony!
 This symphony recording and live show was developed under the direction of luminary John Morris Russell (conductor, Cincinnati Pops Orchestra), and was scored by illustrious arranger/composer Rebecca Pellett (Toronto Symphony Orchestra, IMAX & Hollywood film productions).
 They toured this album across North America including with the Annapolis Symphony Orchestra, Chicago’s Full Score Chamber Orchestra, and Bangor Symphony in the USA.
 They also performed with many Canadian symphonies including Toronto, Vancouver, Edmonton, Kitchener-Waterloo Symphony, Niagara, North Bay, Windsor, and Kingston Symphony Orchestra.
 Symphony! was nominated for a 2015 JUNO Award, and the band won a 2015 Toronto Independent Music Award for World Music.

 That same year Sultans of String independently released their fifth album, Subcontinental Drift.
-This album was made in collaboration with sitarist Anwar Khurshid; in 2016 the band toured across Canada, the United States and the UK with this formation, showcasing their collaboration.
+This album was made in collaboration with sitarist Anwar Khurshid; in 2016 the band toured across Canada, the United States and the UK with this formation.
 This album also took them to the Billboard World Music charts in 2017.
 Subcontinental drift also received a JUNO Award nomination in the World Music category as well as their 3rd Canadian Folk Music Award for World Group of the year.

 In 2017 the band released a world music Christmas album entitled Christmas Caravan.
-They toured across Canada in support of the album, which was included in the New York Times Holiday Hits section and Spotify's Holiday Albums Hit List, as well as hitting the Billboard World Music charts at #6.
+They toured across Canada in support of the album, which was included in The New York Times Holiday Hits section and Spotify's Holiday Albums Hit List, as well as hitting the Billboard World Music charts at #6.
 Special guests included Richard Bona, Nikki Yanofsky, Rubén Blades, Sweet Honey in the Rock, Alex Cuba, and the City of Prague Philharmonic Orchestra.
 Sultans of String's composition "Snake Charmer" was used in the soundtrack of the film Hotel Mumbai.